How to Prevent Cavities

 The presence of cavities can be significantly reduced by following an oral health routine that consists of regular visits to the dentist.
 It is recommended that people visit the dentist at least every six months for standard care.
 Even for those who brush and floss their teeth diligently it is still important to visit a dentist often.
 A dentist is trained to spot concerns with the teeth that may not be visible to the average person.
 For instance, cavities that are in the beginning stages may not be spotted during regular brushing.
 A dentist may have helpful suggestions to remedy these problems before they get worse.

 Regular dental check-ups are also important because routine cleanings can quickly clear the teeth of plaque build-up.
 It is important to remove plaque because it will eventually harden and turn into tartar.
 Tartar is extremely difficult to remove without the help of a professional dentist.
 Tartar will erode teeth further, encouraging cavities and leading to even more decay.
 A dentist can solve these problems before they become a serious issue, and preventing cavities from ever forming in the first place.
-If it’s been a long time between dental visits, contact a dentist in Essex County today to make an appointment.
+If it’s been a long time between dental visits, contact a dentist today to make an appointment.

 Dental Care for Any Age